Nick Rosellini represents clients in high-stakes appellate litigation in courts across the country.

 Nick’s experience includes:

-Securing a unanimous 9-0 victory in the US Supreme Court in favor of a deaf student in Perez v.
-Sturgis Public Schools, 598 US 142 (2023).
+Securing two unanimous 9-0 victories in the US Supreme Court in favor of children with disabilities in A.J.T. v.
+Osseo Area Schools, 605 U.S. 335 (2025), and Perez v.
+Sturgis Public Schools, 598 U.S. 142 (2023).

-Achieving a precedential ruling enforcing a forum-selection clause channeling lawsuits brought under the Securities Act of 1933 to federal court in Wong v.
+Achieving a precedential ruling enforcing a forum-selection channeling lawsuits brought under the Securities Act of 1933 to federal court in Wong v.
 Restoration Robotics, Inc., 78 Cal.App.5th 48 (2022).

-Securing the dismissal of a multi-billion-dollar securities class action against Meta Platforms in Plumbers and Steamfitters Local 60 Pension Trust v.
+Securing the dismissal of a multi-billion dollar securities class action against Meta Platforms in Plumbers and Steamfitters Local 60 Pension Trust v.
 Meta Platforms, Inc., No. 22-cv-1470 (N.D.
 Cal.).

-Successfully defending on appeal the dismissal of securities class action brought against X (formerly, Twitter) in Weston Family Partnership LLLP v.
+Successfully defending on appeal the dismissals of securities class actions in In re Silver Lake Grp., LLC Sec.
+Litig., 108 F.4th 1178 (9th Cir.
+2024), Weston Family Partnership LLLP v.
 Twitter Inc., 29 F.4th 611 (9th Cir.
+2022), and Boykin v.
+K12, Inc., 54 F.4th 175 (4th Cir.
 2022).

 Successfully defending on appeal the grant of a motion to compel arbitration in favor of Live Nation in Oberstein v.
 Live Nation Entertainment, Inc., 60 F.4th 505 (9th Cir.
 2023).

 Successfully defending on appeal the dismissal of a trade secrets action brought against Pharmaniaga Berhad in E*Healthline.com, Inc. v.
-Pharmaniaga Berhad, No. 20 17182 (9th Cir.).
+Pharmaniaga Berhad, No. 20-17182 (9th Cir.).

-Representing Apple and The Andy Warhol Foundation in significant copyright cases, including Apple Inc. v.
-Corellium, Inc., No. 21 12835 (11th Cir.) and The Andy Warhol Foundation for the Visual Arts, Inc. v.
-Goldsmith, No. 19 2420 (2d Cir.).
+Representing Apple, The Andy Warhol Foundation, and Triller in significant copyright cases, including Apple Inc. v.
+Corellium, Inc., No. 21-12835 (11th Cir.), The Andy Warhol Foundation for the Visual Arts, Inc. v.
+Goldsmith, No. 19-2420 (2d Cir.), and Wixen Music Publishing, Inc. v.
+Triller, Inc., No. 20-cv-10515 (C.D.
+Cal.).

 Qualifications